Skip to Content

 take some time out for you and a business trip is a mom cation

 On my DC trip, I discovered the inn I booked was a few blocks from the National Zoo.
-So I caught the last hour of the zoo’s longer summer schedule (a few animals were still out and I had a leafy and pleasant place evening walk.
+So I caught the last hour of the zoo’s longer summer schedule.
+A few animals were still out and I had a leafy and pleasant place evening walk.

-Then I used my momcation time to do something I enjoy and rarely get to do any more; I grabbed a book and a corner stool at a neighborhood pub for dinner.
-Sometimes I pretend to read the book while I listen in on other people’s conversations; sometimes I put down the book to talk with someone else, and sometimes I actually read.
 Having dinner at the bar is a good way to get out of the hotel room and try something local without feeling self-conscious about dining alone.
 And Washington is an especially good place to do this.
 It always has lots of people passing through and there were plenty of other solo diners.

 4. Do something for your career